ef-ctx/ngAutobahn/README.md

 * **ngAutobahn.connection** Including:
   * **ngAutobahnConnectionProvider** provider which provides a configurable service for the connection
-  * **ngAutobahnConnection** services which provides:
+  * **ngAutobahnConnection** service which provides:
-    * openConnection method
+    * openConnection
-    * closeConnection method
+    * closeConnection
-    * status constant
+    * status
     * isOpened
     * isClosed
     * isLost

 * **ngAutobahn.session**.
 Including:
   * **ngAutobahnSession** service which provides:
+    * subscribe
-    * subscribe method subscribes to a channel and returns a broker object with methods to publish and subscribe messages in the channel.
+      * subscribes to a channel and returns a broker object with methods to publish and subscribe messages in the channel.
+    * remoteCall
-    * remoteCall method performs an rpc call
+      * performs an rpc call

 ## And a helper module